Get insider access

 6. Best Open-Back Headphones For Gaming

 While you can use any of the previous picks for gaming, none come with a microphone, so if you don't have a standalone mic and want headphones with one built in, it's worth considering the Drop + Sennheiser/EPOS PC38X instead.
 Their great boom mic makes your voice clear and natural over team chat.
-They can also create a wider and more spacious-seeming passive soundstage than most closed-back gaming headsets, although it won't feel as natural as what you get from the higher-end audiophile options on this list.
-That said, they still create an immersive audio experience.
+They can also create a wider and more spacious-seeming passive soundstage than most closed-back gaming headsets.

 They're very comfortable and come with a choice of microfiber or velour ear cup padding, which is nice if you have a preference.
-Their sound profile is well-balanced, with a bump in the high-bass range that helps emphasize boomy sound effects in games.
-However, they lack low-bass like most open-backs and don't have companion software with sound customization features like an EQ.
-If you like to fine-tune your audio using an app and value gamer-centric features like more extensive on-ear controls, consider the Turtle Beach Atlas Air Wireless.
+Their sound profile is well-balanced, with an accurate mid-range for easily parsing out dialogue.
+However, they lack low-bass like most open-backs, and the treble is a bit dull.
+Like the wired-only headphones on this list, they lack companion software with sound customization features like an EQ.
+If you like to fine-tune your audio using an app and value gamer-centric features like more extensive on-ear controls, consider the Turtle Beach Atlas Air.
 These open-backs can be used wirelessly as well as wired, which adds to their flexibility.
 They also have a better mic than the Drop + Sennheiser.
 On the other hand, the Turtle Beach aren't quite as comfortable as our pick.

 See our review